andymangold/gd1/course-sheet.md

 ### Week 2 — September 10

 #### In Class
-- TBD Love Letter Presentation(s)
+- Sam's Love Letter Presentation
 - Discussion of "Selfie"
-- TBD Workshop
+- CSS Workshop

 #### Homework
 - Complete and document "It's the Thought that Counts".